0xmichalis/nftbk/README.md

 # The hook runs formatting, clippy, and tests
 cp .hooks/pre-commit .git/hooks/pre-commit

-# Update the sqlx cache and commit any changes when necessary - this is needed when developing new
+# Update the sqlx cache and commit any changes when necessary - this is needed when developing
-# queries or updating existing queries in the server.
+# new or updating existing static queries in the server.
 make sqlxprepare

 # Run tests with coverage output in HTML